Gwali-1/Swytch/Documentation/Swytch-Docs/docs/index.md

 Get started with [Installation](Installation.md) and then get an overview of what a Swytch application looks like with the [Quickstart](Quickstart.md).
 There is also a more detailed [Tutorial](#) that shows how to create a small but complete application with Swytch.
-The [Guide](Guide.md) section also shows how to set up and use various features and functionality built into Swytch.
+The [Guide](Guide.md) section also shows how to set up and use various features and functionality built into Swytch in detail.

 ## Note